 - To determine what type of power bank you should get it's most useful to know how many hours continual use (without an available mains supply) you need.
 IE Cooking once for 15 hours and once for 5 hours a week you'd need about 20 hours supply.

 - Battery consumption appears to be 250mAH (250 milliamps per hour)

 - Power banks often vary their voltage when they are below 40% charged, this can cause the Smartfire to read temperatures erratically because the power supply is not consistent.
 You should get a battery that can supply double the amount of hours you require. ie 20 hours * 2 - 40; 40 hours at 250mAH is ~10,000mAH so that's roughly the battery size we need.

 - Note, power banks often aren't the mAH that they claim, only way to know is to open the case and Google the part number on the battery.
 Generally you can tell by price, you'll be paying $40-60 AUD for 10,000mAH.

 Is it waterproof?

-It's designed to withstand light to medium rain conditions if orientated correctly upright, but is not waterproof and sensible care and maintenance should be taken.
-Smartfire takes no responsibility for water damage.
+It's designed to withstand light to medium rain conditions if orientated correctly upright.
+It has multiple holes for inlets and outlets for airflow so it's impossible for it to be waterproof.
+Sensible care and maintenance should be taken.

 Is it heatproof?